samderegt/pyROX/README.md

 [![Python Tests](https://github.com/samderegt/pyROX/actions/workflows/python-tests.yml/badge.svg)](https://github.com/samderegt/pyROX/actions/workflows/python-tests.yml)

 # pyROX: Rapid Opacity X-sections
-A Python package for computing opacity cross-sections and collision-induced absorption coefficients to be used in applications of (exo)-planetary and (sub)-stellar atmospheres. pyROX currently supports calculating opacities from the Kurucz, ExoMol, HITRAN/HITEMP and Borysow databases.
+A Python package for computing opacity cross-sections and collision-induced absorption coefficients for applications in models of (exo)-planetary and (sub)-stellar atmospheres. pyROX currently supports line opacity calculations from the ExoMol, HITRAN, HITEMP, and Kurucz databases.
+Collision-induced absorption coefficients can also be computed using the HITRAN and Borysow databases.

 ## Documentation
 The full documentation for pyROX, including an installation guide and tutorial, can be found on [https://py-rox.readthedocs.io/en/latest/](https://py-rox.readthedocs.io/en/latest/).